 We also follow John Baltz, a first time Triathlete who is way in over his head.
 We find out it is equally important to know what not to do when dealing with Mother Nature.

-In this Fast Swimming Techniques Video Gary Hall Sr reveals the way The Race Club teaches Breastroke.
-We believe that the Swimmer must get into a full streamline after each narrow kick in order to minimize frontal drag and maximize distance per stroke.
-Aaron Greenberg demonstrates one of the best examples of Breastroke the Race Club style!
+In this Fast Swimming Techniques Video, Gary Hall Sr. reveals how to swim breaststroke the Race Club way.
+We believe that the swimmer must get into a full streamline after each narrow kick in order to minimize frontal drag and maximize distance per stroke.
+Aaron Greenberg demonstrates one of the best examples of Breaststroke in the Race Club style!
+What drives us forward in breaststroke is for the most part our legs.
+External hip rotation flexibility is a huge factor is swimming breaststroke fast.
 Learn the details that will make huge improvements in your swim training program.